 The end results are more toned chest muscles that help create a lifting and smoothing effect for your breasts.

 Like any other form of muscle strengthening, your results are dependent on time and frequency.
 A surgeon will likely recommend sessions a few times a week for up to several weeks to see full results.

 A package of Caci treatments can cost up to $2,000.

 Laser therapy uses high-power energy beams to remove dead skin cells while also increasing collagen production.
 For this reason, laser treatments are commonly used for advanced wrinkle therapy, age spots, and scars.

 Increased collagen production can slightly increase skin elasticity in your chest area, but any “lifting” results would be temporary and minor at best.
 And repeated treatments are necessary to see any visible results.

 Part of the problem is that the ligaments in your breast tissue aren’t made in the same way as those in your face, so you may not get the same tightening results in your breasts that you would in facial skin.

-Laser treatments carry the risk for:
+Laser treatments carry the risk of:

 Skin color changes are also possible.